jasonaaronwilson/c-armyknife-lib/src-doc/tokenizer.md

 ## @function buffer_tokenize

-Tokenize the current contents of a buffer.
+Tokenize the current contents of a buffer into an array of (non-empty) strings.
 The input buffer should contain a valid UTF-8 encoded string.

 NUL bytes inside the buffer are automatically treated as an additional delimiter.

 ## @function string_tokenize

-Tokenize a string into an array_t* of strings.
+Tokenize a string into a an array of (non-empty) strings.

 Delimiters terminate the current token and are thrown away.
 The delimiters string is treated as a sequence of delimiter characters,